 In the large bowl of an electric mixer or using a hand held mixer, beat the room temperature butter or vegan baking stick with the ¾ cup of granulated sugar until smooth and creamy.
 About 2 minutes.

-Step 5: Add In the Cornstarch Water and Vanilla
+Step 5: Add In the Cornstarch Water, Vanilla and Applesauce

 Add in the cornstarch water and vanilla and beat to combine.
 It will appear chunky and that’s normal.